takagisangmie/ollvm-unflattener/README.md

 These images are from deobfuscating function ```target_function``` from the sample [CFF_full.bin](./samples/CFF_full.bin).

 ## Limitations
-- The tool currently supports x86 only architectures
+- The tool currently supports x86 only
 - I only tested this in x86 Linux binaries.
 Might need to tweak stuff for Windows PE

 ## Acknowledgements